EthicalSource/phot-the-mobile-phone/src/_clusters/connection-access.md

 title: Connection & Access
 feature: true
 explore: true
-order: 6
 highlight: Connectivity is never a given.
+primary_nav_description: Connectivity is never a given.
 carousel_description: Assuming constant connectivity is a mistake; it's not always guaranteed.
-primary_nav_description: Connectivity is never a given.
 intro: The assumption of perpetual connectivity is often misguided, as consistent and universal access to such connections is not a guaranteed aspect of our increasingly digital world, but rather a fluctuating resource.
+photo_credit:
+  link_text: Nyunt Win/EPA-EFE via Shutterstock
 illustrations_credit:
   link_href: ""
   illustration_text: TTWW